There are many new people tuning in every day who don't know that.

 And of course, I do care about motive.

-Here we uh simply report the facts.
+We simply report the facts.

-You decide we report, whatever.
+You decide, we report whatever.

 Motive matters to me.

-Motive, you have to have it.
+You have to have it.

-You have to, you hope you have it.
+You hope you have it.

 The following was posted at Carbonite's Facebook page by an obviously very intelligent person.

-He said he heard about carbonite from me.
+He said he heard about Carbonite from me.

-I have carbonite, it was all backed up.
+It was all backed up.

-He said, What would you suggest is the best way to back this up?
+He said, what would you suggest is the best way to back this up?

-And I said, Well, the safest way to back this up is off-site, so that if somebody steals your computer, it doesn't matter.
+And I said, well, the safest way to back this up is off-site so that if somebody steals your computer, it doesn't matter.

-So if you have a house fire where computer is or something happens, you don't lose your data.
+So if you have a house fire where a computer is or something happens, you don't lose your data.

 So I suggested carbon.

-He said, Yeah, yeah, yeah, yeah.
+He said, yeah, yeah, yeah, yeah, that's what it was.

-I hear you keep talking about carbonite.
+Like, you keep talking about carbonite.

-Yeah, I'm gonna do that.
+Yeah, I'm going to do that.

 And a lot of people are doing that.